La La Land: Accolades

-Emma Stone won the Volpi Cup for best actress at the Venice Film Festival.

-La La Land received eleven nominations at the 70th British Academy Film Awards, more than any other film of 2016.
+Emma Stone won the Volpi Cup for Best Actress at the Venice Film Festival.La La Land received 11 nominations at the 70th British Academy Film Awards, more than any other film of 2016.
 The film won in the categories of Best Film, Best Director, Best Actress in a Leading Role (for Stone), Best Cinematography, and Best Film Music.

 At the 74th Golden Globe Awards, La La Land received a leading seven nominations.
 The film won in all seven categories for which it was nominated, setting a record for the most Golden Globes won by a single film, namely Best Motion Picture – Musical or Comedy, Best Director, Best Actor – Comedy or Musical (for Gosling), Best Actress – Comedy or Musical (for Stone), Best Screenplay, Best Original Score, and Best Original Song ("City of Stars") breaking the record One Flew Over the Cuckoo's Nest set for the most wins.

-At the 89th Academy Awards, La La Land received a leading six awards, including Best Director, Best Actress (for Stone), Best Cinematography, Best Original Score, Best Original Song ("City of Stars"), and Best Production Design.
+At the 89th Academy Awards, La La Land received a leading six awards, namely Best Director, Best Actress (for Stone), Best Cinematography, Best Original Score, Best Original Song ("City of Stars"), and Best Production Design.
 The film received a total of 14 nominations, tying the record for most nominations by a single film with All About Eve (1950) and Titanic (1997).
 Its other nominations were Best Picture, Best Actor (for Gosling), Best Original Screenplay, Best Film Editing, Best Costume Design, a second nomination for Best Original Song ("Audition (The Fools Who Dream)"), Best Sound Editing, and Best Sound Mixing.